Call Us

 “We’ve become much more conscious in the UK about the widespread media depiction of unattainable body images for women, but we need to raise more awareness of body dysmorphia for young men.
 The increasingly lean and muscular body type displayed in the media rarely exists in nature.”

 A 2019 report by UK Anti-Doping said people who use IPEDs put themselves at risk of substantial harm to their health.
 “Regularly taking anabolic steroids can lead to physical and psychological changes, as well as potentially dangerous medical conditions.
 According to the 2016 National IPED Survey, 18% of participants who had injected reported that they had reused their own injecting equipment, and 15% reported that they had shared a multi-dose drug vial.
-It is important to consider IPED use as both a consequence of mental health pressure, and as a possible contributor to exacerbating symptoms.”
+It's important to consider IPED use as both a consequence of mental health pressure, and as a possible contributor to exacerbating symptoms.”

 As many as 10 million people in the UK are members of a gym or fitness club.
-January 2023 may see gym memberships return to pre-Covid levels and beyond, to reach an all-time high in the UK, according to industry statistics.
+January 2023 may see gym memberships return to pre-COVID levels and beyond, to reach an all-time high in the UK, according to industry statistics.
 In Europe, only Germany has more health and fitness club members.

 “If you’re already taking anabolic steroids and are trying to reduce your intake, you may experience withdrawal symptoms.
 Medical support can help you.”